 This course is considered to be the capstone of the M.S. in Management program and as such it must be taken during one of the last two semesters of the student’s program.
 It integrates the topics covered in the four other core courses.

 MAN 6950 3 Capstone Experience in Leading Organizations

 Concentrations

 Students may select from one of the following Concentrations:

 Project Management Concentration (12 credit hours)

-Select from the following:
+Select 12 credit hours from the following: